Afriqiyah Airways: Airline partnerships

+Afriqyah Airways has a Interline agreement with Hahn Air. and a partnership with ASL Airlines Ireland.

 Corporate affairs

 Ownership

 Afriqiyah Airways is a subsidiary of the Libyan African Aviation Holding Company (LAAHC), itself owned by the Libyan National Social Fund, the Libyan National Investment Company, the Libya-Africa Investment Fund and the Libyan Foreign Investment Company; the airline is ultimately owned by the Libyan government.
 LAAHC is also the holding company for Libyan Airlines; although separate operations, a merger of the two carriers had been progressing slowly, though completion of the merger, expected in the first half of 2013 appear to have repeatedly been delayed, and in June 2014 it was reported that the merger was "not currently being worked on".

 Corporate identity

 The original logo is a reference to the Sirte Declaration.

 The Gaddafi-era 9.9.99 logo on the side of Afriqiyah's aircraft referred to the date of the Sirte Declaration, signed on 9 September 1999.
 The declaration marked the formation of the African Union.
 On Muammar Gaddafi's orders, the date was placed on the fuselage of all of the aircraft when the airline was founded.
 Tom Little of the Libya Herald said "Gaddafi saw the declaration as one of his proudest achievements".

 In 2012, the airline decided to use new branding to replace the previous one's association with Gaddafi.
 Saeed Al-Barouni, In-Flight Services and Catering Manager, created a new logo that was selected from a pool of sixty proposals.
 The logo, made up of three blue stripes, is based on the neck markings of turtle doves.
 The new branding was unveiled on 19 December 2012 at the Rixos Al Nasr Hotel in Tripoli.